imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

   :width: 750
   :alt: Screenshot of the Interfaces page in the Wan/Lan example

 As you can see we have three defined interfaces; Wan, Wan_6 and Lan.
-This example has protocol DHCP configued on the *Wan* interface, DHCPv6 on the *Wan_6* interface and Static address protocol on the *Lan* interface.
+This example has protocol DHCP configured on the *Wan* interface, DHCPv6 on the *Wan_6* interface and Static address protocol on the *Lan* interface.

 To change an interface to a different protocol click the "Edit" button for that interface.
 Then select the drop down box